 Topics range from detailed descriptions of adaptive equipment and programs such as screen readers and portable Braille displays to discussions of various accessible reading materials to personal stories of engaging in extreme sports and other hobbies.
 There's something for everyone on Eyes On Success.

 Eyes On Success has been airing weekly since January 2011.
 Prior to January 2013 the name of the show was ViewPoints.
 Other than the name, nothing has changed.

 Eyes On Success, then known as ViewPoints, was awarded the 2012 Program of the Year Award in the Consumer Information category from the International Association of Audio Information Services (IAAIS) for show #1242 about Downloading and Reading Books on a Smart Phone.

 To contact us with questions, comments or suggestions for future shows

 send an e-mail to hosts@EyesOnSuccess.net

-You can also like the show on Facebook ("EyesOnSuccess"),
+You can also find the show on iTunes, like the show on Facebook ("EyesOnSuccess"),

 follow us on Twitter ("@_EyesOnSuccess"),

 Click here to find out how you can support Eyes On Success.